Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 1. Under **The browser built to be yours** click on **Download Chrome**.

-1. Open downloded Chrome.setup.exe file and Install it.
+1. Open downloaded Chrome.setup.exe file and Install it.

 ### Task 2 : Create a Data Loss Prevention policy